lsst-dm/dmtn-120/index.rst

 One of the simplest was to drop the use of separate interface and implementation classes, and with it the need to delegate to specialized protected methods.
 However, we did not pursue this approach because it did not solve the problem of how to implement ``__getitem__``, and the eventual solution to that problem made an interface-oriented design acceptable again.

-One option to implement ``__getitem__`` without hardcoding a list of value types is to design :cpp:class:`~lsst::afw::typehandling::Key` objects to allow retrieval by superclasses of the desired type.
+One option to implement ``__getitem__`` without hard-coding a list of value types was to design :cpp:class:`~lsst::afw::typehandling::Key` objects to allow retrieval by superclasses of the desired type.
 However, we could not find a satisfactory implementation of this approach in C++.
 While it is possible to use templates to express questions like "Does a ``Key<Storable>`` match a ``Key<SkyWcs>``?", storing mixed :cpp:class:`~lsst::afw::typehandling::Key` types would require removing the compile-time information that enables such comparisons.
 Adding run-time type information to :cpp:class:`~lsst::afw::typehandling::Key` would solve the information loss problem, but C++'s support for RTTI is very limited, and the standard API only allows tests for exact type equality.

-The solution we adopted is to no longer store type information -- as a :cpp:class:`~lsst::afw::typehandling::Key` object or any other form -- in a :class:`~lsst.afw.typehandling.GenericMap`.
+The solution we adopted is to no longer store type information -- as a :cpp:class:`~lsst::afw::typehandling::Key` object or in any other form -- in a :class:`~lsst.afw.typehandling.GenericMap`.
 All queries internally pass the stored value through dynamic casting, which accesses RTTI in an implementation-dependent way that does account for subclasses.
-This approach solves all the original design issues, at the cost of making :class:`~lsst.afw.typehandling.GenericMap` no longer strictly type-safe:
+This approach solves all the original design issues, at the cost of making :class:`~lsst.afw.typehandling.GenericMap` no longer strictly type-safe (and much slower):

 1. Queries for an object of the wrong type are blocked at the casting step.
 2. ``__getitem__`` can retrieve any :class:`~lsst.afw.typehandling.Storable` by considering only ``Key<Storable>`` and ``Key<shared_ptr<Storable>>``.
-3. The protected subclass API is greatly simplified because it no longer needs to accommodate a variety of :cpp:class:`~lsst::afw::typehandling::Key` classes.
+3. The protected API is greatly simplified because it no longer needs to accommodate a variety of :cpp:class:`~lsst::afw::typehandling::Key` classes.

 In practice, the desire for type-unsafe storage was handled by making all protected methods work in terms of untyped keys and :cpp:class:`boost::variant` values.
 Passing by :cpp:class:`~boost::variant` provides a convenient way to express, in code, which values are supported by :class:`~lsst.afw.typehandling.GenericMap` without committing subclasses to any particular storage mechanism.